Fiorina161/Martini/README.md

 # Warning

 When applying a configuration, the content is overwriten with only the Martini comments and the current values.
-This is by design, to keep the managed files clean and tidy.
+This is by design, it keeps the managed files clean and tidy.
+Documentation whould be in other files and multiple configuration values are best managed using profiles (see below).

 # Profiles

-Martini allows you to create a copy of all Martini files in a single profile file.
-It really is only a *zip* file with the *.martini* extention.

-Files are restored, from *.martini* profiles through the *Profile* menu.
+Profiles allow you to manage multiple versions of you *ini* files.
+A profile is created using the *Profiles/Save as..." menu*.
+All the managed files are then packaged in a single zip archived with the chosen name.

+To restore a profile, simply select it under the *Profiles* menu.
+The files in the archive will be extracted to replace the ones currently in the *ini* directory.

 # Martini syntax example